How a common heavy metal can make pneumonia, flu and COVID-19 more severe

 Ridding your body of cadmium

-So how else can you protect yourself from cadmium exposure that could turn a case of the flu deadly?
+So how can you protect yourself from cadmium exposure that could turn a case of the flu deadly?

 According to senior author Howard Hu, professor and chair of USC’s Department of Preventive Medicine and an occupational/environmental physician, the human body finds it much more difficult to excrete cadmium than other toxic metals.